 Zucchini plants do suffer from different bug infestations and diseases.
-Good management is mostly the way to take care of them.
-Most common problems I met in my home garden are:
+Good pest management is the way to take care of them.
+The most common problems are:

-1) Squash vine borer: It is the larvae of a wasp-like moth, red in color.
-It burrows through the stem and eats its way through leading to the sudden death of the plant.
+It is the larvae of a wasp-like moth, red.
+It burrows through the stem and eats its way through, leading to the sudden death of the plant.
 The borer leaves a yellow saw-dust-like residue on the stem.

-- Plant borer-resistant varieties, such as Tatume squash for summer squash and Fairy squash for winter squash.
+- Use borer-resistant varieties, such as Tatume squash for summer and Fairy squash for winter.
 These varieties have a thinner stem which is not attractive to the borer.

-- Use insect barrier like agro-mesh.
+- Use an insect barrier like agro-mesh.
 It will prevent the moth from laying its eggs.

-For a detailed explanation, visit my other post: https://mygardenmyrefuge.com/6-tried-and-true-steps-to-defeat-squash-vine-borer/
+For a detailed explanation, visit my other post, the 6-tried-and-true-steps-to-defeat-squash-vine-borer/

-2)Squash bug: It is an armored-like bug, grey or speckled in color.
-It’s commonly mistaken for a stink bug since they look much alike and both emit an unpleasant smell.
+It is an armored-like bug, grey or speckled in color.
+It’s commonly mistaken for a stink bug since they look much alike and emit an unpleasant smell.

-Early detection of these bugs is key to manage them.
-Look for their eggs, which are laid in groups and are brown in color, under the leaves, and get rid of them.
+Early detection of these bugs is key to managing them.
+Look for their eggs, which are laid in groups and are brown, under the leaves, and get rid of them.

-Catch the adult bugs by pushing them into a jar filled with soapy water.
-This must be done quickly since they do fly.
+Catch the adult bugs by knocking them down into a jar filled with soapy water.

-For winter squash, wait until it turns into its respective color and the peel feels hard when poked with a fingernail.
+Winter squash is ready for harvest whenever it turns into its respective color.
+Also, the skin should feel hard when poked with a fingernail.